- When will the Summer Session 2021 course list be available?

-- The preliminary course list will be available on December 2, 2019.
-Starting February 3, 2020, students will be able to view courses online in SIS.
+- The preliminary course list will be available by December 21, 2020.
+Starting in March 2021, students will be able to view courses online in SIS.

 - I am considering taking summer courses.
 Do I need to have the hold on my student record removed before I register for the Summer Session?

 - Yes, to register for summer courses you cannot have any holds.
 Please see this guide to remove a hold from your record.

 - How long is Summer Session?